 Pro tip: Before installing a fence around your lawn, check with your residential management committee to confirm if such outdoor structures are allowed in your neighborhood.

-Hedges are a great option for barricading your turf against intruding vehicles, as well as improving your yard privacy.
-You can either go for a natural hedge (also referred to as a living fence) or an artificial hedge, with each of these alternatives having their advantages and drawbacks.
+Hedges like Patio Paradise are a great option for barricading your turf against intruding vehicles, as well as improving your yard privacy.
+You can either go for a natural hedge (also referred to as a living fence) or an artificial hedge, with each of these alternatives having its advantages and drawbacks.

 A natural hedge made of trees and shrubs forms a firm barrier to keep off vehicles, while simultaneously adding a touch of Mother Nature’s beauty into your yard.
 On the downside, though, it takes lots of time and effort to grow a natural hedge to full maturity.